Lourdes Grobet: Career

 Grobet spent thirty years devoted to taking pictures of the luchadores and studying their way of life.
 She spent time photographing lucha libre wrestlers inside and outside of the ring, both in their masks, but also in their own homes.
 Grobet wanted to show that they lived normal lives, just like everyone else.
 She got very close with well known Lucha Libre wrestlers such as: El Santo, Blue Demon, Mil Mascaras, Sagrada, Octagon, Misioneros de la Muerte, Los Perros del Mal, and Los Brazos.
 Influenced greatly by Mathias Goeritz, the Polish sculptor from Gdańsk, and by Gilberto Aceves Navarro, a Mexican master of art murals, who were her teachers, Grobet worked on pictures of El Santo, one of the most important Mexican wrestlers, and a hero of lucha libre who starred in more than 50 films.
 Since 1975, she has published more than photographs of the sport, including those on the sport in the United States since the 1930s, and as an important part of Mexican popular culture, adopting a sociological attitude.
 The sport involves many costumes and masks, leading it to a sport-carnival air which is much appreciated by Mexicans.

 She also ventured into cinema.
 In her 2013 movie Bering.
 Balance and Resistance, Grobet questions the political separation between the Big Diomede Island (Russia) and the Little Diomede Island (USA) in the Bering Strait, a border between the United States and Russia.
 Showing the consequences of the separation between both Islands.
 After the American-Soviet conflict of the 21st century, the Beringia region was divided in two, which caused the separation of complete Nanook families and also, paradoxically, separated the place where the first human beings that populated the American continent crossed.

 Grobet has had over one hundred exhibitions of her photographs, both group and solo exhibitions.
 She had her work exhibited at the London Mexfest festival in 2012.
 She won an award at the Second Biennal in Fine Art Photography.
 In 1975, for the exhibition Hora y media, she transformed a gallery into a photographic laboratory.
 She developed the photographs, but without fixing them, and displayed them on three walls.
 While the public looked at the photographs, the lights from the gallery made it look like they disappeared.

 In 1977, Grobet presented Travelling, an exhibition of photography on an escalator.
 Among her other works were Paisajes pintados, Teatro campesino, Strip Tease.

 Personal life

-Grobet married Xavier Perez Barba in 1962 and they had four children together.
+Grobet married Xavier Pérez Barba in 1962 and they had four children together.
 They divorced in 1974.